enzo-project/enzo-e/README.md

 You can specify compilers and option in there that will be used a default when `cmake` is called with `-DEnzo-E_CONFG=my_config_name` where `my_config_name` requires a corresponding `config/my_config_name.cmake` to exist.
+The alternative directory for the machine configuration files is a `.enzo-e` directory in your home directory.
+If a file with the same name exists in your `${HOME}/.enzo-e` directory and in the `config` directory only the first one will be used.
 *Note*, all command line parameter take precedence over the default options.
 In other words, if `USE_DOUBLE_PREC` is `ON` in the machine file (or even automatically through the global default), the running